emolinac/clas-hadron-corrections/README.md

 # clas-hadron-corrections
 This software intends to have a complete set of corrections to hadronic data.
 It is optimized in the sense that couples the acceptance correction with SIDIS radiative correction (HAPRAD).
-HAPRAD performs acceptance correction; this is highly non-efficient because the acceptance-corrected data is not stored.
-Therefore, acceptance correction mut be performed and stored in a different process.

 ## Prerequisites
 - ROOT